Last Updated-December 9, 2025

 Q1.
 Why is Genshin called drip marketing?

 A1.
 In the Genshin community, “drip marketing” is a fun nickname for how the game slowly reveals upcoming characters in small drips instead of revealing everything at once.
-This keeps players excited and talking about new characters for weeks in a same way where companies use “drip marketing” to build hype.
+This keeps players excited and talking about new characters for weeks in the same way that companies use “drip marketing” to build hype.

 Q3.
 How many emails should a typical drip campaign include?